 However, regardless of who has the right of way, our courts place a heavy duty on motorists to take precaution and keep a proper lookout for cyclists.

-The personal injury lawyers at Goodman Law have over 20 years experience in the recovery of compensation for pain and suffering, expenses, lost wages and loss of future earning capacity on behalf of injured cyclists.
+We have over 35 years of experience in the recovery of compensation for pain and suffering, expenses, lost wages and loss of future earning capacity on behalf of injured cyclists.